mikaelvesavuori/figmagic/readme/elements.md

 ![Nesting: Generated code](../images/nesting-code.png)

 _Nesting: Generated code.
-Notice how the nested group names became CSS classes.
+Notice how the nested group/frame names became CSS classes.
 Only the differences in those layers were promoted to their own class, eliminating redundant code._

 ## Describing your element